zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

 Note that each `RefRuntimeHash-v.r.m.txt` file is specific to a Zowe release, where `v.r.m` is your Zowe release number, e.g. `1.9.0`.
 Further
 `RefRuntimeHash-v.r.m.txt` files will be added to the zip file as each release becomes available.
 This includes releases after v1.14.

 ## Step 2: Verify your runtime folder

-Now you are ready to verify your `ROOT_DIR` runtime folder, for example, `/usr/lpp/zowe/v1.14`, which contains the following files that you can show by using the `ls` command.
+Now you are ready to verify your `ROOT_DIR` runtime folder, for example, `/usr/lpp/zowe/v1.14`, which contains the following files, which you can show by using the `ls` command.

 ```
 /u/username/hash:>ls /usr/lpp/zowe/v1.14